Zehr0/Zehr0/README.md

 * Flutter: Pivotal for crafting top-tier mobile applications.
 * Python: My tool of choice for robust and insightful data analytics.
 * Web Technologies: Proficient in HTML, CSS, and possess a foundational understanding of JavaScript, enabling the creation of web-based platforms.
-* Mobile Development: Solid experience in Kotlin and Java, although not at an expert echelon.
+* Mobile Development: Foundational experience in Kotlin and Java.

 With a unique amalgamation of medical knowledge and tech prowess, I stand at the crossroads of two worlds, poised to drive significant impact.
 I welcome opportunities for collaboration, discussion, or any venture that seeks to innovate and uplift global health standards.